Tejeswar-J/machine-learning-py/README.md

 # machine-learning-py
-A small sentimental analysis project using machine learning using python int thw hands of verezeo pvt Ltd internship program
+A small sentimental analysis project using machine learning using python int the hands of verezeo pvt Ltd internship program